-If you have hepatitis C, you may also suffer inflammatory joint diseases.
+If you have hepatitis C, you may also have inflammatory joint diseases.
 They can be caused by wear and tear, resulting in osteoarthritis (OA).
 Or these conditions can be the result of autoimmune diseases.

 An autoimmune disease results when the immune system attacks healthy cells and tissue.
 Pain and stiffness are early signs of inflammation caused by the body’s autoimmune response to the hepatitis C virus.

-Treating Hepatitis C and Joint Pain
+Treating hepatitis C and joint pain

-About 75 percent of patients who faithfully follow their treatment plans can be cured of hepatitis C. A combination of drugs is used to treat hepatitis C. The medications most often used include interferon and antiviral drugs, such as ribavirin.
+About 75 percent of people who faithfully follow their treatment plans can be cured of hepatitis C. A combination of drugs is used to treat hepatitis C. The medications most often used include interferon and antiviral drugs, such as ribavirin.
 Protease inhibitors, a newer drug type, also may form part of the treatment plan.
 Protease inhibitors may help reduce treatment time, which can be lengthy and difficult with hepatitis C.

 However, some RA drugs may cause side effects, including liver damage.
-The American College of Rheumatology urges patients to make sure their liver doctors (hepatologists or other types of internists) coordinate treatment plans with their rheumatologists (joint pain specialists).
+The American College of Rheumatology urges people to make sure their liver doctors (hepatologists or other types of internists) coordinate treatment plans with their rheumatologists (joint pain specialists).

 Some rheumatic diseases may be treated without drugs.
 For example, strengthening the muscles around an affected joint can help stabilize it.
 Physical therapy can improve your range of motion.
-Other exercises that improve your overall health may help you cope better with complications from hepatitis C. These exercises include aerobics, brisk walking, swimming, and biking.
+Other exercises that improve your overall health may help you with complications from hepatitis C. These exercises include aerobics, brisk walking, swimming, and biking.
 Before you start an exercise routine, check with your doctor to find out if you need to take any special precautions.